indrajithbandara/neko/README.md

 ## Dependencies

+To install and set up any dependencies that do not need custom configuration, run the `install-dependencies` script.

 ### Python 3.6.4
 - [`Discord.py`](https://github.com/rapptz/discord.py/tree/rewrite) (rewrite branch) - Main API library for interacting with the Discord Bot Gateway.\*\*